arjun9124/website/themes/hago/README.md

-# smol
+# hago

-A minimal, monospaced blogging theme for Hugo that respects your privacy and is easy on your bandwidth.
-A demo can be found at https://smol-demo.morph.sh.
+A minimal, monospaced blogging theme for Hugo that isnt particularly lightweight but isnt bloated either.
+## To be consise, chaotic neutral.

+Live useage can be seen at https://arjun9124.github.io

-smol is based on [Blank](https://github.com/Vimux/Blank) created by [Vimux](https://github.com/Vimux).
+hago is based on smol createrd by [colorchresta](https://github.com/colorchestra/smol)which is based on [Blank](https://github.com/Vimux/Blank) created by [Vimux](https://github.com/Vimux).

 ![Screenshot](/images/tn.png)